Budget Sin Into Your Small Group Experience

 • God gives us friends to encourage us as we plod through this fallen world.

-Embrace Conflict Opportunities
+Embrace Conflict

-• And he said to his disciples, ‘Temptations to sin are sure to come.
-(Luke 17:1)
+And he said to his disciples, “Temptations to sin are sure to come” (Luke 17:1).

-• Therefore, confess your sins to one another and pray for one another, that you may be healed.
-(James 5:16)
+Therefore, confess your sins to one another and pray for one another that you may be healed (James 5:16).

-• If we (Christians) say we (Christians) have no sin, we deceive ourselves, and the truth is not in us.
-(1 John 1:8)
+If we (Christians) say we (Christians) have no sin, we deceive ourselves, and the truth is not in us (1 John 1:8).

-• Brothers, if anyone is caught in any (sin), you who are spiritual should restore him in a spirit of gentleness.
-Keep watch on yourself, lest you too be tempted (to sin).
-(Galatians 6:1)
+Brothers, if anyone is caught in any [sin], you who are spiritual should restore him in a spirit of gentleness.
+Keep watch on yourself, lest you too be tempted [to sin] (Galatians 6:1).

 All In the Family

-We see our family in a similar way that we see small group life.
-The point of our parenting is not to stop our children from sinning.
+We see our family in a similar way to small group life.
+The point of our parenting was not to stop our children from sinning.
 That would be a frustrating and impossible task.
-Our goal is to provide a context for our kids to succeed, fail, and to respond godly to both inevitabilities.
+Our goal was to provide a context for our kids to succeed and fail and to respond godly to both inevitabilities.
+We wanted to encourage, motivate, and celebrate with them when they succeeded, and we tried to comfort, confront, and encourage them when they sinned.
+What better place for our kids to sin than in our family, where we can equip them for a better life?
+Similarly, a small group is a great family context for success and failure.
+A strong small group embraces the positive and negative of people’s lives while coming alongside their members to equip them for life.

 Embracing Conflict

-• The Bad News — We are sinners who live and sin alongside other sinners in a fallen world.
+• The Bad News: We are sinners who live and sin alongside other sinners in a fallen world.

-• The Good News — The gospel is the perfect solution for sinners who sin in a fallen world.
+• The Good News: The gospel is the perfect solution for sinners who sin in a fallen world.

-The sobering reality for all of us is that the time between God saving us and God bringing us to our eternal home is a “getting progressively sanctified kind of life.”
-With that in mind, there are at least two ways we can respond to the doctrine of sin as it intersects in this life with the doctrine of man.
+I realize it will not surprise most of you to hear this, but I will say it anyway: we are not in heaven yet!
+The obvious implication is that when God saved you—assuming you are a Christian—you were not sanctified entirely.
+You have not reached perfection.
+From a Christian worldview, we understand complete sanctification to happen only when we reach heaven.
+The sobering reality for all of us is that the time between God saving us and God bringing us to our eternal home is a progressively sanctified kind of life.
+With that in mind, there are at least two ways we can respond to the doctrine of sin as it intersects with the doctrine of man.

-1. We can deny that sin exists in our lives.
+• We can deny that sin exists in our lives.

-2. We can embrace this sobering reality by aggressively fighting sin in the context of friends who are trying to do the same for the glory of God.
+• We can embrace this sobering reality by aggressively fighting sin in the context of friends who are trying to do the same for the glory of God.

 Deniers, Avoiders, and the Fearful

+Have you ever heard that the gospel is for our salvation and the gospel is for our sanctification?
+I firmly believe this statement is true and would further assert that any Christian who wants to live wonderfully and victoriously in this life must embrace it.
 However, when I or anyone else says the gospel is for our salvation and the gospel is for our sanctification, there is an unspoken and undeniable implication that sin is involved in some way.
-The gospel means sin is present, somewhere.
-If there were no sin, there would be no need for the gospel.
+The gospel always implies that sin is present.
+If there was no sin, there would be no need for the gospel.
 The introduction of the gospel (Christ) came after sin entered the world (Genesis 3:15).
+If Adam had not fallen in the Garden of Eden, he (and we) would not need a Redeemer.

-The Deniers – This group of sincere Christians says that sin does not exist once you become a Christian.
+The Deniers: This group of sincere Christians says that sin does not exist once you become a Christian.
 They say, “I am dead to sin.”
 This concept is a gross misinterpretation of Scripture and is a product of legalism.
 Legalists try very hard to separate themselves from sin, even to the point of denying it.

 They misinterpret John’s understanding of worldliness by teaching that worldliness is in the world as opposed to being in the person.
 John placed worldliness in the heart.
+For the deniers to be true to their theology, they have to ignore, re-categorize, or justify their sins.
+These options are untenable because they lead to personal frustration, self-deception, and relational conflict.
+Eventually, they can harden their hearts such that their sin is imperceptible to them.

 Ignoring Sin Neutralizes the Gospel